The TC Insider

-Juniors and Senior Project
+Junior and Senior Project

-A Message from the Science Department:
+A Message from Mr. Garland from the Robotics Club:

 The Tri-County Regional Cosmetology Program will host its third annual Cut-A-Thon on Thursday, April 13th.
 The public is welcome to come into the Cosmetology Shop from 2:15 PM to 7:15 PM for a $10 haircut or style for adults and a $5 haircut or style for students.
 We have 3 baskets we are raffling off.
 Two of the baskets have over $150.00 retail value in each.
 One has been donated by Hairlines in Shrewsbury.
 They are a distributor for Paul Mitchell.
 The other has been donated by Shear Illusions Hair Salon in Westwood.
 They have employed some of our students for Co-Op over the years.
 The third basket has been donated by Summer Scoops in Plainville.
 100% of the money raised from the Cut-A-Thon and the baskets will go to The Claudia Adams Program in Innovative Basic Cancer Research at the Dana Farber Cancer Institute.
 A local runner and her team are running in The Boston Marathon for Team Dana Faber.
 Raffle tickets are available now.
 Come see the beautiful baskets in Cosmetology!

 Skills USA Update: